Frequently Asked Questions

 All meetings up to the formal HSMB hearing are held separately.

-If your case proceeds to a hearing before the HSMB, both you and the other party will be invited to participate.
-However, a partition is placed between you and the respondent so you cannot see each other during the hearing.
-Additionally, either party is welcome to participate remotely (via video conference).
+If your case proceeds to a hearing before the HSMB, both you and the other party will be invited to participate in person.
+However, upon request of either party, the hearing can be held virtually.

 What happens during the interview with the investigators?

-Two investigators will be present during the interview.
+One or two investigators will be present during the interview.
 Investigative interviews are recorded to assist the investigators with taking effective notes.
-The investigators will ask about what happened in specific detail.
+The investigators will ask about what happened.
 They also will request the names of witnesses and other evidence that you might have, such as text messages, emails and photos.

 You have the right to have your advisors present with you during the interview.
 While your advisors cannot provide information during the interview, you can request a recess to consult with your advisors when needed.